JinoArch/tech-repo/content/Blogs/devops.md

 ## WHAT SKILLS A DEVOPS ENGINEER NEED?

-* Basic Knowledge of systems including kernel, boot process, memory allocation, web server, application servers
+* Basic Knowledge of systems including kernel, boot process, memory allocation, web server, application servers, bash scripting

 * Networking and Infrastucture.
 This plays a major role for us.
 Lack of knowledge in this field will lead to payload exposure.